 Girls' cricket at King’s goes from strength-to-strength.
 The girls train regularly, especially during the Summer Term, and we run an U15 team and a 1st team.

 During the winter the girls can join in with the boys' training but there is also some specific girls' training.

-year the U15s played in the T20 cup and the Broderick Trophy, making it
+Last year the U15s played in the Lady Taverners indoor tournament and

 For fixtures, results and match reports, please visit the King's College Sports Website by clicking here